 Here are the steps to set up a simple solve:

-3. Click the POS shelf icon to indicate that the position of the selected markers are to be used to drive the bone.
+- Click the shelf icon to indicate that the position of the selected markers are to be used to drive the bone.

-5. Click the SET Skeleton shelf icon, then click on “Add” on the window that comes up, to tell the solver that this is the root node of your system.
+- Click the shelf icon, then click on “Add” on the window that comes up, to tell the solver that this is the root node of your system.

 At this stage, all of the markers that were created and parented to the skeleton (spheres with lines drawn to the parent) should be in exactly the same place as the motion capture data they are being driven by.
 Now, if you make a small change to the motion capture data, like to move a few frames forward, or select a motion capture marker and move it, we can get the solver to accommodate for that change.